jingxiangchung/HRLDAS_LSP-DS_toolbox/README.md

 2. hrldas_deploy.sh, script to set up the HRLDAS LSP-DS (https://github.com/xuelingbo/LSP-DS, accessed 23/9/2024) to be ran in a folder of your choice.

-   Might need to run "pip3 install basemap setuptools pandas xarray eccodes netCDF4 h5netcdf scipy rioxarray cfgrib" after that, before we can run the model.
+   Might need to run "pip3 install basemap setuptools pandas xarray eccodes netCDF4 h5netcdf scipy rioxarray cfgrib" before we can run the model.

 3. ldasout_fix.sh, script to fix HRLDAS LSP-DS output files so that they can be read correctly by Climate Data Operators and GrADS.